This family guide to Kauai post originally appeared on Marcie in Mommyland

 This path is stroller friendly.
 There are lots of bike rentals in town, some with kid options, so that might be a fun idea.
 And some resorts, like the Hilton Garden Inn, have bikes for borrowing.

-There are some marked paths near the Kauai Marriott Resort, that go around the lagoons.
+There are some marked paths near the Royal Sonesta Kauai Resort, that go around the lagoons.
 The paths are mostly paved, so strollers would be okay.
 Plus, you can end up at Kalapaki Beach to play and have lunch.

 An easy trail on the East Shore is the Kuilau Ridge Trail.
 It’s a steady climb to the picnic shelter area.
 Sleeping Giant is a bit more strenuous, and is best for older kids.